drBenway/pixi-vn-wiki/Choice-Menus.md

 * `label`: The [label](/Label-and-Game-Step#label) which will be called when the player chooses the option.
 * `type`: The way the [label will be called](/Label-and-Game-Step#run-a-label).
 It is a `LabelRunModeEnum` enum.

-## Set a Choice Menus
+## Set a Choice Menu

-To set a choice menus, use the `setMenuOptions` and pass an array of `MenuOptionLabel` and a function to handle the choice.
+To set a choice menu, use the `setMenuOptions` and pass an array of `MenuOptionLabel` and a function to handle the choice.

 ```typescript
 setDialogue("Choose a fruit:")